We’ve put together a list of frequently asked questions to help assist you with answers to questions we get all the time!

 Call the Library at 978-352-5728 to have a staff person locate the book for you.

 Click on the book title and scroll down to “Available copies”.
 The location of the book will be listed below the title and book information.
-The Collection (where the item is located in the Library), the Call Number (where the item is located in the Collection) and Status (Available or Checked out) are also listed. –No location listed?
-That item is not available in the Library in which you are searching.
-Select “other locations” to see where the book is located.
+The location will tell you where the item is located in the Library as well as if it is currently available or if it is checked out.

 Most library materials can be renewed online as long as they are not overdue or requested by another patron.
 Items can also be renewed by calling the Library at 978-352-5728.